amitferman/Indoor-BLE-Positioning-System/README.md

 ![image](https://user-images.githubusercontent.com/23445218/123035006-761ffa00-d39f-11eb-9ca4-461388f0333c.png)

 For every class but "hallway", the model was quite accurate.
 The precision score for the hallway was 0.6969 - relatively low.
 The hallway borders several other rooms and is less defined, so it makes sense to have poor performance when the Tile is in the hallways.

-# References
-This project was inspired by Filips's project [Cat-Localizer](https://github.com/filipsPL/cat-localizer) in terms of hardware used and the general idea, but is otherwise entirely my work and code.